 All of this can be confusing, especially if you are suffering from physical pain from an accident.
-We’re here to help.
+We’re here to help answer any questions you have.
 We’ll advise you and will get in touch with the proper insurer(s) on your behalf to make sure that you know your rights and that you receive all of the benefits you’re entitled to.

 Report any accidents to the police, even a minor one: Report accidents and any injuries when they happen, if possible.
 If that is not possible, be sure to report them within twelve months, as this is required by Michigan law.
 To claim compensation for injuries that happen as a result of an accident, you must obtain medical verification of related injuries.

 Pay attention to symptoms and speak up: You should know that all medical issues don’t show up right away after an accident.
 It may be several days, for example, until you feel the pain of whiplash.
 Pay attention and report any symptoms that appear.
 Also, severe injuries can obscure, or mask, other injuries.
 Make sure you tell your physician about any pain, even if an injury is not found during the initial examination.
 For example, tendon damage may not be noticed when an arm is broken and would need to be treated separately.

 Should you file?
 If the injury is affecting your quality of life or your ability to work, you should file a claim.
 Even if an impairment is temporary, you may be eligible for compensation.

 Medical Expense: A Michigan no-fault law policy covers Allowable expenses consisting of all reasonable charges incurred for reasonably necessary products, care, recovery or rehabilitation.
 Qualifying expenses include physical rehab and therapy, charges from physicians and hospitals, medicines, home or vehicle modifications for wheelchair access or other accommodations, and mileage related to medical appointments.